-The Yet Another Resource Negotiator (YARN) supports the Map-Reduce algorithm by keeping track of the resources within a computer cluster and distributing the subtasks to the individual computers.
-In addition, it allocates the capacities for the individual processes.
+The Yet Another Resource Negotiator (YARN) supports the Map-Reduce algorithm by keeping track of the resources within a computer cluster and distributing the subtasks to individual computers.
+In addition, it allocates the capacities for individual processes.

 The Hadoop Distributed File System (HDFS) is a scalable file system for storing intermediate or final results.
 Within the cluster, it is distributed across multiple computers to process large amounts of data quickly and efficiently.
-The idea behind this was that Big Data projects and data analysis are based on large amounts of data.
+The idea behind this was that Big Data projects and data analysis is based on large amounts of data.
 Thus, there should be a system that also stores the data in batches and processes it quickly.
 The HDFS also ensures that duplicates of data records are stored in order to be able to cope with the failure of a computer.

 How does Hadoop work?

 Suppose we want to evaluate the word distribution from one million German books.
 This would be a daunting task for a single computer.
 In this example, the Map-Reduce algorithm would first divide the overall task into more manageable subprocesses.
 For example, this could be done by first looking at the books individually and determining the word occurrence and distribution for each book.
 The individual books would thus be distributed to the nodes and the result tables would be created for the individual works.